Ancez/static-site-builder/README.md

 **Simplicity Over Complexity**: No need for complex JavaScript frameworks, hydration, or server-side rendering setups.
 Write Ruby templates that compile to clean, static HTML.
 Add JavaScript only where you need interactivity, not as a requirement for rendering.

-**Developer Experience**: Work with familiar Rails patterns (ERB, ActionView, partials) without the overhead of a full Rails application.
-Build fast, deploy anywhere, and maintain easily.
+**Developer Experience**: Work with familiar Rails patterns (layouts, pages, partials) without a full Rails application, allowing you to host it for free directly on Cloudflare CDNs and other static hosting services.

 **Version Control & Mobile Editing**: Your entire site is code in a Git repository.
 Track changes, collaborate, and edit from anywhere - even your phone with tools like Cursor Agents.
 No database migrations or CMS interfaces needed.
 Lightning fast.

 ## Main Objective

-Generate static HTML pages with JavaScript files that work.
-Choose your own stack:
+Generate static HTML pages using ERB templates.
+Simple and flexible - add your own JavaScript bundling and CSS processing as needed.

-- **Template Engine**: ERB
-- **JavaScript Bundler**: Importmap, ESBuild, Webpack, Vite, or none
-- **CSS Framework**: TailwindCSS, shadcn/ui, or plain CSS
-- **JavaScript Framework**: Stimulus, React, Vue, Alpine.js, or vanilla JS

 ## Installation